 Because YouTube is more than a social network (it also aims to compete with media streaming services like Netflix and Hulu), not only will audience demographics be unique, but audience behavior will also look a bit different.

-For example, YouTube is a video search engine much like parent company, Google.
-Many users binge their favorite videos, and as such, video completion rates are important engagement metrics to follow.
+For example, YouTube is a video search engine much like its parent company, Google.
+Many users binge their favorite videos, and as such, video completion rates are essential engagement metrics to follow.

 Keeping in mind the differences between audiences on various social platforms, you can use this checklist to guide your influencers’ audience analysis on all leading channels.

-When doing an audience analysis manually, it’s not feasible to check every single follower.
+It’s unrealistic to check every single follower when doing audience analysis manually.
 Instead, consider pulling a sample from a few recent creator posts.

 In this step, you’re mainly concerned about the followers’ legitimacy.
 If you notice that a few of the creator’s follows and engagements come from fake or inactive accounts, there’s a high probability that the influencer’s “influence” is manufactured.

-If you notice certain notable followers consistently reacting and commenting on one another’s’ posts, you may have uncovered activity originating from an influencer pod.
-If you suspect this to be the case, you should take a closer look to confirm the activity and take that into consideration before recruiting any of those influencers.
+If you notice certain notable followers consistently reacting and commenting on one another’s posts, you may have uncovered activity originating from an influencer pod.
+If you suspect this to be the case, you should take a closer look to confirm the activity and consider that before recruiting any of those influencers.

 Fans that follow fewer than 500 accounts are most reachable, particularly on Instagram, TikTok, and Facebook.